+11. Pick an earthy yellow for a bright but elegant finish

-Yellow’s reputation as a fresh and lively sunny color means it is often overlooked for living room color schemes, but paler shades can work nicely and become especially inviting when used in harmonizing or contrasting tones.
+Yellow’s reputation as a fresh and lively sunny color means it is often overlooked for living room color ideas, but paler shades can work nicely and become especially inviting when used in harmonizing or contrasting tones.

 Yellow’s complementary shade on the color wheel is blue, and if both are used in a muted combination, like cornflower yellow and pale blue-gray, it will look stunning.

 Use tones of muted yellow in your living room to provide a clever mix of brightness and warmth.
 Mix warm ochre with egg-yolk shades for a yellow living room that will lift your mood.

 Yellow inspires optimism, creating a summery feel; team it with charcoal and black for modern look that follows the latest living room trends.
 This color is also fantastic when mixed with crisp white or warm wood furniture, and the spectrum of sunny shades look great with an additional contrast color such as gray or duck egg blue.